starton-io/pulumi-kind/docs/_index.md

 ---
-title: Starton
+title: Kins
 meta_desc: Provides an overview of the Kind Provider for Pulumi.
 layout: overview
 ---

-The [Starton](https://starton.com/) provider for Pulumi can be used to provision any of the cloud resources available in Pulumi.
+The [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) provider for Pulumi can be used to provision any of the cloud resources available in Pulumi.
 The Kind provider can be use without any configuration.

 ## Example